mabragor/cl-read-macro-tokens/README.md

 The reader modification behaviour is lost.

-However, DEFMACRO!! takes special case to scan its body and inherit all reader-macro features of tokens, found there.
+However, DEFMACRO!! takes special care to scan its body and inherit all reader-macro features of tokens, found there.
 So

 ```lisp